spessasus/spessasynth_core/docs/spessa-synth-processor/index.md

 ### resetAllControllers

-Reset all controllers to their default values and all programs.
-Essentially a system reset
+Reset all controllers and all programs to their default values.
+Essentially a system reset.
+This will reset all controllers to their default values, except for the locked controllers.

 ```ts
 synth.resetAllControllers();